-Imogen Studders, General Manager Technology at Davidson Recruitment in Victoria, says this could include providing guidance on acceptable work-related social media posts and encouraging them to share your news via their networks.
+Imogen Studders, General Manager Operations at Davidson Recruitment in Victoria, says this could include providing guidance on acceptable work-related social media posts and encouraging them to share your news via their networks.

 “You could also create an employee referral system that rewards staff for referring qualified candidates from their own networks,” she says.